A proximal splitting algorithm for generalized DC programming with applications in signal recovery: Introduction

 In this work, we develop a proximal splitting algorithm that incorporates the Fenchel conjugate to handle the concave part in solving problem \eqref{eq:P}.
-The convexity requirement in the problem \eqref{eq:P} is weaker than those used in the literature for the general DC program, making it a more general class of optimization problems.
-Compared to the closely related work in \cite{Chuang2021}, our algorithm only requires $g$ to be convex but possibly nonsmooth, while there is no convexity requirement for $f$ and $h$.
-We construct a new Lyapunov function to prove that the generated sequence is bounded and each of its cluster points yields a stationary point of problem \eqref{eq:P}.
+The convexity requirement in the problem \eqref{eq:P} is weaker than those used in the literature for the general DC program, making it a more general class of optimization problems. { Compared to the closely related work in \cite{Chuang2021}, our convergence analysis does not rely on monotone operator theory, and hence we can bypass the strong convexity of $f$ and $h$ as well as the smoothness of $g$.
+In particular, our work only requires $g$ to be convex but possibly nonsmooth, while there is no convexity requirement for $f$ and $h$}.
+We construct a new Lyapunov function to prove that the generated sequence is bounded and each of its cluster points yields a {critical point} of problem \eqref{eq:P}.
 When the Lyapunov function satisfies the KL property, the convergence of the full sequence is established, and the convergence rates of this sequence as well as those of the objective function values are derived without any additional assumptions on the concave part.
 Numerical experiments performed on signal recovery problems show that the proposed algorithm is very competitive to notable algorithms in the recent literature, on both synthetic data and real data from two public datasets.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:preliminaries}, the preliminary materials used in this work are presented.
 In Section~\ref{sec:algorithm}, we introduce our algorithm and prove the subsequential and full sequential convergence of the proposed algorithm under suitable assumptions.
 Section~\ref{sec:numerical_result} presents the numerical results of the algorithm.
 Finally, the conclusions are given in Section~\ref{sec:conclusion}.